-We are very excited to announce that planning is now underway for the next CCU/CSC Labour School and Executive Board (EB) meeting being held in Montreal/Laval, PQ on June 11 and 12, 2022 at the Holiday Inn Laval.
+The CCU/CSC is holding its upcoming Labour School and Executive Board (EB) meeting in Montreal/Laval, PQ on June 11 and 12, 2022 at the Holiday Inn Laval.
 This meeting will be in-person, so your immediate response is imperative to ensuring a successful event.

 Holiday Inn Laval – Montreal